gtergeomatica/GNSSBase_station_ublox/README.md

 If you use double frequency receivers with also Galileo constellation, the suggestion is to use the RTKLIB demo 5 version.
 [Download it here](https://github.com/rtklibexplorer/RTKLIB/tree/demo5).

+If you want to get the GNSS raw data from your u-blox receiver you must include them in the stream from usb (or UART ...).
+You can set this in the u-center software, in view --> configuration view.
+You must select:
+* RMX-RAWX for the GNSS observables
+* RMX-SFRBX for the navigation message
+For more details see the u-center [user guide](https://www.u-blox.com/sites/default/files/u-center_Userguide_(UBX-13005250).pdf).

 In order to make the script work, app str2str and convbin must be compiled.
 To compile str2str go into `/RTKLIB/app/str2str/gcc` and give the comand `make`.
 Same thing for convbin

 In the record_raw_gnss_dev.py script are also implemented function to automatically upload the recorded data, in RINEX format, to a ftp server.